cemiltokatli/node-data/README.md

 #### `@Model`

 Marks a class as a database table.
-It is used for mapping tables to object while fetching data from database.
+It is used for mapping tables to objects while fetching data from database.

 #### `@ModelField(column: string)`